-During this winter time I started looking at pictures from two summers ago.
+During winter time and January blues I started looking at pictures from two summers ago.
 Sunny italian memories and colorful unpublished photos from Rimini started awakening in my mind.

 Followed by a stroll in the old town, passing by the museum dedicated to film director Federico Fellini, born in Rimini.
 Not before I checked in a hotel surrounded by chestnuts.
 And than stopped at Casina del Bisco for a traditional piadina, with a typical cheese of this Italian region, squacquerone.

-Speaking of food, Rimini is in Emilia – Romagna region, the same one that introduced us to Parmigiano, Mortadella and Prosciutto di Palma, but also aceto balsamico and of course, piadinas.
+Speaking of food, Rimini is in Emilia – Romagna region, the same one that introduced us to ingredients and dishes we associate with Italy, as Parmigiano, Mortadella and Prosciutto di Palma, but also aceto balsamico and of course, lasagne alla Bolognese or piadinas.

 This was the second time I was in a city by the east coast of Italy, after seeing picture-perfect Polignano a mare in Apulia.
 I guess is time to plan soon a trip on the west side as well – perchè no from the Amalfi coast to Cinque Terre.